 Are My Medications Expired or Unneeded?

-Use a tracking sheet to determine when it's time to dispose of a medication or request a refill.
+Use a tracking sheet to determine when it's time to dispose of medication or request a refill.
 If you're feeling a side effect from your medication, consult your doctor on whether you can reduce dosage or seek an alternative treatment method.

 Most prescription drugs can be disposed of easily in the trash.
 Never flush them down a toilet or in the sink.
 To prevent theft, mix the medicines with an unpalatable substance, such as dirt, coffee grounds or kitty litter.
 For more sensitive medications, seal it in a plastic bag and throw the container away.
 Be sure to also remove the label and any personal information on the medication container.